 When you browse any file(s) , folder(s) or program(s), every operating system try to remember that and makes a clear report on your computer file browsing history.
 So you may need to clear that data to protect you privacy.
 For windows, I have already described how to delete your all file browsing history from windows XP, Vista and 7.
-But also for ubuntu linux or ubuntu based derivatives users, I have made a very clear and easy way to cleanup your PC browsing history.
-Remember this tutorial will also applied for all Linux OS(s) which are are based on Ubuntu.
+But also for ubuntu Linux or ubuntu based derivatives users, I have made a very clear and easy way to cleanup your PC browsing history.
+Remember this tutorial will also applied for all Linux OS(s) which are based on Ubuntu.
 For example, Linux Mint, Back Track etc. all are Ubuntu derivatives.

 Way to Delete Recent Documents Records on Ubuntu :